Do I have to list my disabled spouse on my Virginia auto policy?

 I'm recently married and, while my wife has a license, she hasn't driven in several years due to disability (her knees don't work and she uses a powered wheelchair).
 We added her name to the title of my car to get a disabled license plate.
 However, once I told my insurance company, they jacked up my rates even though they have her noted as a disabled non-driver.
 Their logic seems to be that she might drive some day, and everyone over 15 must be listed on the policy.
 However, if she does drive again it will be an accessible vehicle and not my current car.
 What are the rules in Virginia?

 Most, if not all, insurance companies require that any household members of driving age be listed on your policy.
 In most states, however, you have the option to exclude household members so they don't impact your rate and are not insured under your policy.
-In the event that an excluded driver is involved in an accident where they are considered to be at-fault, your insurance company is not on the hook to pay for any of the damage that they caused.
+In the event that an excluded driver is involved in an accident where they are considered to be at fault, your insurance company is not on the hook to pay for any of the damage that they caused.
 The reason Virginia, as well as a handful of other states, does not allow exclusions is because it exposes other drivers to the possibility of suffering a loss that isn't covered by the at-fault party.
 States that don't allow exclusions feel that doing so creates too big of a risk of uninsured drivers.

 Here is the abbreviated version of the omnibus clause in Virginia: